-Greece is the country others within Europe, and also those far beyond are looking to for indications of the future.
-The country will had one of the earlier phased re-openings of tourism, with most things like cafes, hotels, parks and beaches already open from the end of May.
+Greece is the country others within Europe, and also those far beyond are looking to for indications of the future of safe travel.
+The country had one of the earlier phased re-openings of tourism, with most things like cafes, hotels, parks and beaches already opened from the end of May.

 Greece is open to most travelers from the European Union, European Economic Area and the UK, and also to travelers from outside of Europe on the EU approved country list.
 Americans are not currently on the approved list, but government has suggested they may be by the end of July.
 European countries eligible for entry include…

 Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland and the United Kingdom.